-CFR Citation: 40 CFR 51, app S
+CFR Citation: $40 \ \text{CFR} \ 51, \ \text{app} \ S$

 Abstract: This action will promulgate changes to regulations that govern NSR permitting of major stationary sources in nonattainment areas where there is no approved SIP.
-Appendix S of 40 CFR part 51 contains the permitting program for major stationary sources in nonattainment areas in transition periods before approval of an SIP to implement part D of title I. This action will revise appendix S to conform it to the changes made to regulations at 40 CFR 51.165 for SIP programs for nonattainment major NSR (67 FR 80816; December 31, 2002).
-It will cover Baseline Emissions Determination, Actual-to- Future-Actual Methodology, Plantwide Applicability Limitations.
-The action will also cover Clean Units and Pollution Control Projects to the extent they are covered in the NSR base program as affected by recent court decisions.
+Appendix S of 40 CFR 51 contains the permitting program for major stationary sources in nonattainment areas in transition periods before approval of a SIP to implement part D of title I. This action will revise appendix S to conform it to the changes made to regulations at 40 CFR 51.165 for SIP programs for nonattainment major NSR (67 FR 80816; December 31, 2002).